RealVNF/bjointsp-adapter/README.md

       3. For each VNF, `vnf_delay` = `processing_delay_mean` from the `config` file
       4. VNFs only have a forward link
       5. The vnf_links has a very high `max_delay` = 1000
     3. `source` : path to a first source file.
 Since we at the beginning don't have any traffic information  from the simulator we have to create this file statically.
-Each ingress node in the network is assumed to be a source having a single VNF `vnf_Source` and a single flow of `data_rate` =  `flow_dr_mean` taken from the `config` file
+Each ingress node in the network is assumed to be a source having a single VNF `vnf_source` and the number of flows is calculated by calculating the number of `overlapping` flows as follows: overlapping_flows = math.ceil((num_flows * (processing_delay + flow_duration))/run_duration)
+          - number of flows: is given by the simulator in the `traffic_info`
+          - processing_delay: taken from the service_function file
+          - flow_duration: (flow_size / flow_dr_mean) * 1000
+          - run_duration: taken from the config file
     4. `cpu` = `mem` = `node_capacity` from the network file
     5. dr=1000: Since the simulator in its current state does not have any link_dr , we are using a high value = 1000
 2. The results of the `place` call from step `1.` above are used to create the placement and schedule for the simulator as follows: